carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

     static RegisterPass<Hello> X("hello", "Hello World Pass", false, false);

-Now that it's all together, compile the file with a simple "``gmake``" command in the local directory and you should get a new file "``Debug+Asserts/lib/Hello.so``" under the top level directory of the LLVM source tree (not in the local directory).
+Now that it's all together, compile the file with a simple "``gmake``" command from the top level of your build directory and you should get a new file "``Debug+Asserts/lib/Hello.so``".
 Note that everything in this file is contained in an anonymous namespace --- this reflects the fact that passes are self contained units that do not need external interfaces (although they can have them) to be useful.